Dev-Bhandari/ESP32-Radar-System/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Mention any contributors or libraries that were used or inspired this project.
-- Any additional acknowledgments or credits.

 ## Support

 For any inquiries or support regarding the project, feel free to [contact](mailto:devbh789@gmail.com) us.